Jammy2211/PyAutoLens/docs/general/model_cookbook.rst

 If a light or mass profile is passed directly to the `af.Model` of a galaxy, it is automatically assigned to be a `af.Model` component of the galaxy.

-This means we can write the model above comprising multiple light and mass profiles more concisely as follows:
+This means we can write the model above comprising multiple light and mass profiles more concisely as follows (also removing the comments reading Lens / Source / Overall Lens Model to make the code more readable):

 .. code-block:: python